SalemKhan1242/SMART-VOCABULARY-PATH-FINDER/README.md

 ##  Learning Outcomes & Academic Reflections

-The development of **LEXI-PATH** provided deep practical exposure to several core domains of Computer Science and Engineering:
+The development of **Smart Vocabulary Path Finder** provided deep practical exposure to several core domains of Computer Science and Engineering:

 ### 1. State Space Search & Traversal
 * **Concept:** Mastered the implementation of **Level-Order Traversal** (BFS) to navigate a state-space.